Money Market

 1. Interbank Market: Where banks lend and borrow from each other to manage liquidity needs.

 3. Retail Market: Where individual investors participate in money market investments through money market funds and short-term instruments.
+This allows them to earn some interest while keeping their money accessible.

-Structure of the Money Market
+Structure of Money Market

-The money market operates through a decentralized network of financial institutions, brokers, dealers, and electronic trading platforms.
-Transactions in the money market can occur over-the-counter (OTC) or through organized exchanges, depending on the nature of the instrument and the preferences of market participants.
+The money market operates through a network of banks, financial institutions, brokers, dealers, and electronic trading platforms.

 Importance of the Money Market